 The quiet town of Margherita Di Savoia in Puglia, Southern Italy has a beautiful secret.
 The town sits between the Adriatic Sea and a stunning pink salt flat – yet hardly anyone seems to know about it.

-Margherita Di Savoia lays claim to the biggest salt basins in Europe, second only worldwide to Bolivia.
-These aren’t the dry, crusted white deserts of South America – these are 45,000 hectares of fruitful wetlands that take on a beautiful pink hue as the day comes to a close.
-This natural oasis in the Italian landscape is not to be missed, and just because Margherita Di Savoia doesn’t have a professional tourist offering yet, doesn’t mean you should write it off.
+Margherita Di Savoia lays claim to the biggest salt basins in Europe, second only worldwide to the ones in Bolivia.
+These aren’t the dry, crusted white deserts of South America, though.
+These are 45,000 hectares of fruitful wetlands that take on a beautiful pink hue as the day comes to a close.
+This natural oasis in the Italian landscape is not to be missed, so just because Margherita Di Savoia doesn’t have a professional tourist offering yet, doesn’t mean you should write it off.

-We took a tour of the wetlands, which have an other-worldly aura any time of day, but are particularly pink at sunset.
+We took a tour of the wetlands.
+These have an other-worldly aura any time of day, but are particularly pink at sunset.